 Annual Spring Theodore Zev Weiss Lecture

-In “Passing on the Wand,” Eva Hoffman will reflect on the role and perspective of the post-Holocaust generation in extending our understanding of that history-altering event.
+In “Coming After: The Wand of Transmission,” Eva Hoffman reflected on the role and perspective of the post-Holocaust generation in extending our understanding of that history-altering event.
 As the generation of survivors and witnesses of the Holocaust passes on, the task of both their direct heirs, and the larger “second generation” is to move from personal memory to the investigation of history on the one hand; and at the same time, to incorporate our knowledge of more recent developments and events into our attempts to grapple with the causes of collective atrocity, and its possible prevention.Back to top